CompuTec/computec-docs/docs/processforce/user-guide/subcontracting/subcontractor-type-resource.md

 ## Overview

-Subcontracting can be taken into the production process by creating subcontractor-type Resources, adding to Operation, and adding Operation to Routing.
+Subcontracting can be incorporated into the production process by creating subcontractor-type Resources, adding them to an Operation, and then including that Operation in the Routing.

 ## Resources

 A resource type may be set as a Subcontractor for a service performed by an external organization.

 - Select the resource type Subcontractor.
-After a selection, several additional fields are displayed.
+After selecting, several additional fields are displayed.

     ![Resource Subcontracting](./media/subcontractor-type-resource/resource-subcontractor.webp)
 - Select the supplier performing the service (Vendor Code and Vendor Name fields),